selfup/pryman/README.md

 Say you are learning a new concept and testing it out in pry, but you want to save it to a ".rb" file.

-Now you just type in
+Now you just type in (while in a pry session)

     $ batman

 It will write/ovewrite a file called batman.rb

 If you run "batman" again, it will add "1" to "batman".
-So batman1.rb.
+So "batman1.rb".

-If you call: batman lol.rb
+If you call:

+    $ batman lol.rb

-It will now make a file called lol.rb instead of batman.
+It will now make a file called "lol.rb" instead of batman.

 ----------------------------------------------------------------------------------------